Aswinn47/Quiz-App/README.md

 📊 Progress bar to show quiz progress

+🌙 Dark mode toggle for a better visual experience

 Perfect for beginners to test their Python knowledge in a fun and engaging way!